apache/datafusion-python/docs/source/user-guide/common-operations/windows.rst

 In this section you will learn about window functions.
 A window function utilizes values from one or multiple rows to produce a result for each individual row, unlike an aggregate function that provides a single value for multiple rows.

-The functionality of window functions in DataFusion is supported by the dedicated :func:`.window` function.
+The functionality of window functions in DataFusion is supported by the dedicated :py:func:`~datafusion.functions.window` function.

 We'll use the pokemon dataset (from Ritchie Vink) in the following examples.